ergoserv/handbook/guides/models.md

 * Avoid ActiveRecord callbacks where possible, prefer Service Objects architecture to store any business
 * Order associations, scopes and validations alphabetically
 * Aim to remove business logic that is not directly related to reading from or writing to the database
+* `Scopes` vs `Class methods`.
+Use scopes when the logic is very small, for simple where/order clauses, and class methods when it involves a bit more complexity.
+* Lets DRY our code.
+Use special concerns to avoid duplicating.

 ## Template